TencentARC/GFPGAN/README.md

 ## :european_castle: Model Zoo

 - [GFPGANCleanv1-NoCE-C2.pth](https://github.com/TencentARC/GFPGAN/releases/download/v0.2.0/GFPGANCleanv1-NoCE-C2.pth): No colorization; no CUDA extensions are required.
 It is still in training.
 Trained with more data with pre-processing.
-- [GFPGANv1.pth](https://github.com/TencentARC/GFPGAN/releases/download/v0.1.0/GFPGANv1.pth): The paper Model, with colorization.
+- [GFPGANv1.pth](https://github.com/TencentARC/GFPGAN/releases/download/v0.1.0/GFPGANv1.pth): The paper model, with colorization.

 ## :computer: Training